 - Score your calls between 0 and 5.
-5s are employers who are worth keeping in touch with regularly, whilst 0s are employers who gave you hard time.
+5s are employers who are worth keeping in touch with regularly, whilst 0s are employers who gave you a hard time.
 Identify organisations that are worth ringing every 3 months or so against these may warrant calls only occasionally.

 If you keep doing this you'll get a snapshot of what the companies you are looking at are doing and eventually a detailed picture of your target organisations.
-Over time you'll hopefully have to make fewer, more targeted calls, and sooner or later start connect with good opportunities.
+Over time you'll hopefully have to make fewer, more targeted calls, and sooner or later start connecting with good opportunities.

 1. Identify the right organisations - those that are likely to have jobs in your area.

 2. Phone first - to find out the name of the person who needs to be sent the mailshot.

 3. Compose a cover letter.